Exploring the past in Buenos Aires

 Walk among the tombstones

-Hanging out in a graveyard might not sound like your typical excursion in a foreign city, but a visit to the Recoleta Cemetery is a must for anyone wanting to get a feel for Argentina's history, architecture, and culture.
-Spend half a day exploring more than 6,400 eclectic tombstones, many of which hold the remains of the Buenos Aires elite.
-Traipsing along Recoleta's wide, tree-lined streets and footpaths is much like walking around a town.
-It pays to consult a map if you want to track down some of the Recoleta Cemetery's most notable graves.
-Actress-turned-First Lady Eva Perón, more affectionately known as Evita, is buried here, as are past presidents of Argentina and Napoleon's granddaughter.
+Hanging out in a graveyard might not sound like your typical excursion in a foreign city, but a visit to the Recoleta Cemetery is a must if you want to get a feel for Buenos Aires' history, architecture and culture.
+It's like a miniature city.
+There are more than 6,400 graves decorated with elaborate marble mausoleums and statues.
+Some resemble gothic chapels, others are like tiny houses from a fairytale and there are fine examples of art deco and baroque styling.
+A map will help you find the most notable graves.
+Affectionately known as Evita, the actress-turned-First Lady Eva Perón is buried here, as are past presidents of Argentina and Napoleon's granddaughter.

 Get out on the water

-There's a greener side to Buenos Aires if you venture just outside of the city.
-Here, on the edge of the Rio de la Plata, you'll find a natural paradise.
-Taking a boat tour is perhaps the dreamiest way to learn about the lifestyle of the islenos, the people who live on the islands of the Parana Delta.
+Just outside of the city, on the edge of the Rio de la Plata, you'll find a natural paradise steeped in history.
+Taking a boat tour is perhaps the most relaxing way to learn about the lifestyle of the islenos, the people who live on the Parana Delta islands.
 As you cruise the network of streams, rivers and waterways, you'll see first-hand how the locals have transformed this formerly swampy area into a lush, watery suburb, the kind you'll never want to leave.
-It's now marked by grassy paths, waterfront houses on stilts and luxurious yachts.
+It's now home to grassy paths, luxurious yachts and wonderful examples of Buenos Aires modern architecture.

-Keep an eye out for the home of former Argentine president Sarmiento, who lived here for nearly 30 years.
-Check out the grand English architecture of the Tigre and the quaint cobblestone streets of the old quarter in San Isidro, where you'll see several majestic mansions inhabited by old aristocratic families.
+Keep an eye out for the residence of former Argentine president Domingo Faustino Sarmiento, who lived here for nearly 30 years.
+Check out the grand English architecture in the town of the Tigre and the quaint cobblestone streets of the old quarter in San Isidro, where you'll see several majestic mansions inhabited by old aristocratic families.